Transconlang/.github/profile/README.md

 Join the [Discord server](https://discord.gg/YykFdYFv5T) to discuss additions; we're always looking for more words!

-If you'd like to help with the code or something, join the Discord server and ask to be added to the @transconlang organization.
+If you'd like to help with the code or something, join the Discord server and ask to be added to the GitHub organization.